etimberg/personal-site-hugo/content/about.md

 title = "About Me"
 +++
 {{< image src="/images/about_profile.png" class="highlight-image" >}}
 Hi, I'm **Evert Timberg**.
-I'm a software engineer living in Toronto, Canada.
+I'm a software developer living in Toronto, Canada.

 <br>
-I am currently working for National Instruments as a Staff Software Engineer.
+I am currently working for National Instruments as a Staff Software Developer.
 I started at NI soon after graduating from the University of Toronto in 2013 with a BASc in Electrical Engineering.

 <br>
 Initially I worked on [Multisim](https://en.wikipedia.org/wiki/NI_Multisim) which is primarily written in C++.
 I had a chance to work on some fairly old legacy code, including the Berkeley [SPICE](https://en.wikipedia.org/wiki/SPICE) engine.